ProtoconNet/mitum-currency-doc/docs/run-node.rst

 .. note::

   * Digest API is included in Mitum currency, so API service is provided by default.
-  * Please check :ref:`node configure` for setting for Digest.
+  * Please check :ref:`node configure` for Digest setting.
   * If Digest is not set, data for API service must be processed separately.

 Setting up Node